zzz6519003/substrate-how-to-guides/how-to-substrate/docs/200/linear-weight-struct.md

 // Implement ClassifyDispatch
 impl<T> ClassifyDispatch<T> for Linear {
 	fn classify_dispatch(&self, _: T) -> DispatchClass {
-		// Classify all calls as Normal (which is the default) Default::default()
+		// Classify all calls as Normal (which is the default).
+		Default::default()
 	}
 }